DeeEmm/DIY-Flow-Bench/README.md

 General Version 1.0-Beta

-For current build version please check the build number in the V1 repo - https://github.com/DeeEmm/DIY-Flow-Bench/tree/V1
+For current build version please check the BUILD_NUMBER in the changelog